How to Solve 3×3 Magic Square Puzzle in C & Python

 Magic Square works

-Ancient mathematicians were fascinated by the nature of several interesting combinations of numbers.
-The magic square was one of them.
-The earliest evidence of magic squares dates back to China in 190 BCE.
+Ancient mathematicians were fascinated by interesting combinations of numbers, and the magic square was one of them.
+The earliest evidence dates back to China around 190 BCE.

 Types of Magic Square

-There are different variants of magic squares mathematics –
+There are several variants of magic squares in mathematics:

-• Normal Magic Square: This type of magic square contains the first n^2 numbers.
+• Normal Magic Square: Contains the first nยฒ natural numbers.

-• Semi-Magic Square: In this type, only the rows and the column sum up to the magic constant.
+• Semi-Magic Square: Only the rows and the columns add up to the magic constant.

-• Simple Magic Square: In contrast to the previous type, the rows, columns, and both diagonals sum up to the magic constant.
+• Simple Magic Square: The rows, columns, and both main diagonals add up to the magic constant.

 Algorithm to Generate Magic Square